 The first six years are the most important for a child’s social, emotional, physical and intellectual development.
-Children and Parents Connecting is committed to supporting children who need it most, to help them to reach their full potential.
-Through Children and Parents Connecting programs children learn, play and have fun with other children in a supportive environment.
+Children and Parents Connecting is committed to supporting children who need it most, to help them reach their full potential.
+Through CAPC programs, children learn, play and have fun with other children in a supportive environment.
 Families learn about and connect with resources in their communities.

 Children and Parent Connecting:

-- Supports affordable community-based programs and services, and community development
+- Provides affordable community-based programs and services, and community development

 - Focuses on prevention

 - Encourages early investment in children so they get a better start in life

 See current CAPC program flyers.

 In-home programming provided by CAPC Staff, supporting parents and families with children aged birth – 6 years.
 Home visits support children and families to reach their full potential through enhancing parent/child interaction, improved communication, and connection to community resources.
 CAPC Home Visiting program aims to reach the families facing more isolation and potential challenges, who have not accessed programs and are not yet group ready.
 We also visit families from our groups, who need a little extra support for the short term.

 During the Covid-19 pandemic, this program is being offered online or through telephone support, however, staff will still meet with families in person if technology is a barrier to service.
 Click here for the Home Visiting Referal Form to be emailed to email@example.com.

 An 8-week parenting support and education program for families of children ages 0-24 months that also links parents to other resources.
 This program is being offered online through Zoom during the Covid-19 pandemic.
 Parents and children begin the morning with a Music & Movement session.
 Then parents connect to learn some of the fundamentals of parenting and share tips and resources with their peers.